DanN91/ChickenIncubator/README.md

 ## Overview

-The Chicken Incubator project is designed to control the temperature and humidity for hatching chicken eggs.
-It is based on an Arduino setup and includes sensors and actuators to maintain the optimal conditions for incubation.
+The Chicken Incubator project is an Arduino-based system designed to control temperature and humidity for hatching chicken eggs.
+It uses sensors and actuators to maintain optimal incubation conditions, and employs a state machine to manage the incubation cycle.
+The project includes various components such as a DHT22 sensor, DS3231 real-time clock, AT24C32 for persistent storage, and a settings manager.
+It provides a comprehensive solution for automating the incubation process, ensuring precise environmental control for successful hatching.

 ## Classes